MalekGC/Pygame-Cloth-Sim/README.md

 # Pygame-Cloth-Sim
-A project I did to try and do  a cloth simulation from scratch
+A close simulation I did as a fun side project.